The TOWS matrix analysis (Threats-Opportunities-Weaknesses-Strengths) also known as SWOT Analysis. We may also call the TOWS matrix, TOWS Analysis.

-The matching of internal & external factors is the most difficult part of TOWS Matrix.
+The matching of internal & external factors is the most difficult part of the TOWS Matrix.
 When the objectives are identified, then the TOWS are ascertained & listed.
-Following is the precisely definition of the TOWS.
+Following is the precise definition of the TOWS.

 Strengths: Those attributes of the business that are supportive in the accomplishment of the objectives are regarded as strengths.

-Weaknesses: Those attributes of the business which are harmful for the accomplishment of the objectives of the organization are regarded as weaknesses.
+Weaknesses: Those attributes of the business which are harmful to the accomplishment of the objectives of the organization are regarded as weaknesses.

 Opportunities: Those external conditions which are supportive to the accomplishment of the objectives of the organization are regarded as opportunities.